Over the years I've developed a number of web applications and blogs reflecting current interests and whims of the times. Most all of

 I really believe in the long term development

 of this website despite my pained attempts at working with it.
 One day I'll white paper it and outsource the coding so that it is all done

 "right".
 In the meantime a reasonable facsimile of the concept is up and running as a

 subreddit, which is about as active as the actual website (sigh).

 This is a remarkably useful project website of mine that allows people to exchange web links they find with other individuals, presumably

-significant others like wives or husbands, or small groups.
+significant others like their spouses or affiliated small groups.
 It's better than e-mailing or IMing links because with one click from the

 browser a link of interest is stored for casual recovery later.
 The system provides a method for determining when someone has viewed a link